International Paper

 161. Commitment to address occupational health and safety?

-The company makes this commitment through the FSC Chain of Custody Certification Standard (FSC-STD-40-004 V3-1).
-Partial points have been awarded as the requirements do not full meet the SPOTT scoring criteria.
+The company makes this commitment through the FSC Chain of Custody Certification Standard (FSC-STD-40-004 V3-1) and the PEFC International Chain of Custody Standard (PEFC ST 2002:2020).
+As the requirements of these certifications do not fully meet the SPOTT indicator criteria partial points have been awarded on the basis of the company's FSC/PEFC CoC certification.
 The company also commits to addressing occupational health and safety in its reporting.
 However, it does not refer to the ILO Code of Practice on Safety and Health in Forestry Work.

 162. Commitment to address occupational health and safety applies to all suppliers?